Kareen Zebroff

 By Kareen Zebroff

 I never took one proactive step toward my yoga career on television!
-My adventuresome mother had taken lessons early at the University of Utica, N.Y. for menopausal problems.
+My adventuresome mother had taken lessons early at a college in Utica, N.Y. for menopausal problems.
 She loved it and urged me to do it.

 I lived in Hudson’s Hope way up north at the time, but found ONE book—with photos—by Jess Stearn about Marcia Moore.
 Being a teacher, I made a lesson plan and taught myself.
 (Fortunately my body was the flexible mesomorph type).